cybertec-postgresql/pgwatch/docs/preparing_databases.md

-For more detailed statistics (OS monitoring, table bloat, WAL size, etc) it is recommended to install also all other helpers found from the `/etc/pgwatch3/metrics/00_helpers` folder or do it automatically by using the *rollout_helper.py* script found in the *00_helpers* folder.
+For more detailed statistics (OS monitoring, table bloat, WAL size, etc) it is recommended to install also all other helpers found from the `/etc/pgwatch/metrics/00_helpers` folder or do it automatically by using the *rollout_helper.py* script found in the *00_helpers* folder.

-As of v1.6.0 though helpers are not needed for Postgres-native metrics (e.g. WAL size) if a privileged user (superuser or *pg_monitor* GRANT) is used, as pgwatch3 now supports having 2 SQL definitions for each metric - "normal / unprivileged" and "privileged" / "superuser".
+As of v1.6.0 though helpers are not needed for Postgres-native metrics (e.g. WAL size) if a privileged user (superuser or *pg_monitor* GRANT) is used, as pgwatch now supports having 2 SQL definitions for each metric - "normal / unprivileged" and "privileged" / "superuser".
-In the file system */etc/pgwatch3/metrics* such "privileged" access definitions will have a "_su" added to the file name.
+In the file system */etc/pgwatch/metrics* such "privileged" access definitions will have a "_su" added to the file name.

 ## Automatic rollout of helpers

-pgwatch3 can roll out *helpers* also automatically on the monitored DB.
+pgwatch can roll out *helpers* also automatically on the monitored DB.
 This requires superuser privileges and a configuration attribute for the monitored DB.
 In YAML config mode it's called *is_superuser*, in Config DB *md_is_superuser*, in the Web UI one can tick the "Auto-create